-This one goes without saying but getting the right sized guinea pig home can be harder than you think.
+This one goes without saying but getting the right-sized guinea pig home can be harder than you think.
 Believe it or not, most of the guinea pig ‘homes’ that are rated for one guinea pig are simply too small.
 The best options are usually classified as ‘guinea pig cages for two.’
 While they are great for two guinea pigs, they are also the smallest I would go for in regards to a cage for one guinea pig.

 You want to make sure you get a guinea pig home that is going to last and be easy to clean all the while providing enough space for your little guy to roam around in.
 Also, as time goes on your guinea pig will accumulate little extra things like a drip feeder or chew toy.

 Second up is bedding.
-There are a load of different types of bedding out there and you want to get something that is absorbent, warm and chemical free.
+There is a load of different types of bedding out there and you want to get something that is absorbent, warm, and chemical-free.
 Bedding is fortunately pretty cheap, and easily accessible.
 If you don’t want to buy a disposable material, get hold of fleece bedding.
-After each use you can wash them down and re-use them.
+After each use, you can wash them down and re-use them.
 If you would like to learn a bit more about bedding, check out this article here.

-A lot of people toss up between getting a guinea pig bowl and a drip feeder.
+A lot of people toss-up between getting a guinea pig bowl and a drip feeder.
 Honestly, I prefer using a drip feeder when it comes to providing my guinea pig with water.
-So when deciding, you want to get a water bottle that is BPA free, decent capacity (11 ounces and up) and made from a quality material.
+So when deciding, you want to get a water bottle that is BPA-free, has a decent capacity (11 ounces and up), and is made from quality material.

-On top of this, there is a real tendency for drip feeders to, well, drip a lot.
+On top of this, there is a real tendency for drip feeders too, well, drip a lot.
 You want to make sure the nozzle is made of quality material, ideally stainless steel.
-I tend to recommend Living World’s product and in this case is made of glass.
+I tend to recommend Living World’s product in this case, which is made of glass.

 A balanced diet is essential.
-Guinea pigs have a pretty wide ranging set of dietary requirements so getting hold a nutritious food is essential.
+Guinea pigs have a pretty wide-ranging set of dietary requirements so getting hold of nutritious food is essential.
 I recommend getting hold of something that is designed especially for guinea pigs and supplementing their diet with whole vegetables/fruits.
 If you are unsure of what you can or can’t feed your guinea pig check out my ultimate guinea pig food list here.
 Alternatively, if you are after some bulk guinea pig food, check this article out here.

 A balanced diet is essential, just make sure you switch things up here and there.

-Typically, in the wild, guinea pigs would be chewing on all sorts of things that cause this natural wearing down to take place.
+Typically, in the wild, male and female guinea pigs would be chewing on all sorts of things that cause this natural wearing down to take place.